Prior99/hyrest/docs/api-validation.md

 ## Failing validation

-When the validation fails a `422 UNPROCESSABLE ENTITY` is returned, containing a body with `{ message: "Error message." }`.
+When the validation fails a "422 UNPROCESSABLE ENTITY" is returned, containing a body with `{ message: "Error message." }`.
 Only the first error message will be returned.

-## Custom validators
+## Custom data types

-Validators are not black magic.
-It is easy to define custom validators and converters.

 A new data type can be introduced by implementing a function following this interface: